Investigating food hygiene reports

-You may be asked to provide a written statement detailing where you purchased the food and the circumstances surrounding the discovery of the complaint; we are unable to take legal action on your behalf if this is not provided.
+You may be asked to provide a written statement detailing where you purchased the food and the circumstances of the discovery of the complaint; we are unable to take legal action on your behalf if this is not provided.

 Investigating food complaints - due diligence

 Investigating officers have a duty to consider any legal defences that may be available to the food business prior to taking legal action, including the ‘due diligence’ defence.